epidrome/cover-card/README.md

 This theme takes advantage of both jekyll and Github Pages, in order to create something similar to [linktree](https://linktr.ee), [about.me](https://about.me/) and [carrd](https://carrd.co), but without the price tag.

-In addition to the link at the top, here is one more [demo from my home page](https://github.com/epidrome/home).
+In addition to the official demo link, here is one more [demo from my home page](https://github.com/epidrome/home).

 This theme is ideal for people or organizations who are busy enjoying their life or business and who want a simple business card for their online presence.